cramik/randomsteamtools/README.md

 # Some cool tools for STEAMID tomfoolery

-incrementn.cpp - increments the AccountID cleanly in order to list all n STEAMIDs
+incrementn.cpp - increments the AccountID cleanly in order to list all n STEAMIDs where n is less than 2^32

 incrementall.cpp - increments and lists STEAMIDs for all possible AccountIDs in the 32bit range